Welcome to Gold Hill Museum

 News Blog Latest

-The Shaftesbury & District Historical Society concluded their…
+Ninety-plus Shaftesbury & District Historical Society members…